modularizer/google-photos-slideshow/README.md

 * Future runs will use the same album unless you specify a different one using `--url`.

 ### Option 2 : Executable
-Download the latest `.exe` file release from the Releases tab on GitHub (that way =>).
-Double click to run.
+* Download the latest `.exe` file release from the Releases tab on GitHub (that way =>).
+* Double click to run.

-NOTE: The executable is a simple but does not yet have the flexibility of the python package and could be harder to config.
+* The executable is a simple but does not yet have the flexibility of the python package and could be harder to config.
-Really just meant as an easy Quickstart for users who don't have python installed.
+* Really just meant as an easy Quickstart for users who don't have python installed.
+* Uh-oh, Chrome might block the download because it's not a popular download.
+You can click "Keep" to keep the file but Windows Defender might still block it.
+Python install is probably easier for now...